HIP BONE ANATOMY

 Ischium

-• Lowest part of the hip bone
+• Lowest part of your hip bone

 • Consists of a body and superior and inferior rami